jubalh/awesome-package-maintainer/README.md

 * [How to get a core dump for a segfault on Linux](https://jvns.ca/blog/2018/04/28/debugging-a-segfault-on-linux/) by [jvns](https://github.com/jvns).
 * [Debug a crash after it happened – without knowing about it upfront](https://dominique.leuenberger.net/blog/2014/04/debug-a-crash-after-it-happened-without-knowing-about-it-upfront/) by [DimStar77](https://github.com/DimStar77).
 * [Per service ulimits](https://nordisch.org/posts/per-service-ulimits/) by [darix](https://github.com/darix).

+## Debuginfo
+Debuginfo packages contain symbols that were stripped from the ELF binaries shipped with the normal packages.
+This reduces size by removing information unimportant for the general user.
+However once we want to debug this information might be valuable.
+They also contain the sources code of the binary.

 # Tools